KZZA: "Casa" Rhythmic Contemporary

 On February 16, 2005, it moved in a bilingual rhythmic contemporary direction as KZZA, "CASA 106.7", in an attempt to target a younger 18-34 audience, mostly third-generation Hispanics.
 At first, its musical direction focused more along the lines of a typical rhythmic direction.
 But by 2006, KZZA began leaning more towards "Hurban" product and less dependent on traditional rhythmic fare, resulting in the station going "Hurban" full-time.

 On August 4, 2006, Liberman Broadcasting bought five radio stations including KZZA from Entravision Communications.

-After a year of 'Urban' programming and trying to challenge rival KFZO, KZZA began to shift back to a more conventional rhythmic direction.
+After a year of 'Urban' programming, KZZA began to shift back to a more conventional rhythmic direction.
 As a result of this, R&R and BDS moved KZZA back to their rhythmic panels in May 2007.
 With that move, Casa 106.7 was marketed under the slogan "Hip-Hop Y Mas".

-Of all the contemporary music stations in the Dallas-Fort Worth radio market, KZZA was the only one that featured club mix shows every night of the week, unlike competitors, which relegated mix shows to the weekends.

-On July 7, 2008 the station shifted back to Hispanic Rhythmic, leaving only Radio One's KBFB as the only rhythmic station in Dallas/Fort Worth.
-Although Casa 106.7 was broadcasting on a rimshot frequency, it has created a loyal following with English and Spanish-speaking listeners throughout a five-year run.
+On July 7, 2008, the station shifted back to Hispanic rhythmic.

 Classic Regional Mexican

 On April 6, 2009, the station again switched formats, this time to Spanish language Classic Regional Mexican music as "La Bonita 106.7."
-The station featured host Ermilo Obiedo every morning from 7am to 1pm.
-The rest of the programming ran with no disc jockeys.
-This was due to KEGL changing formats back to active rock in 2007.

 On September 4, 2016, Liberman Broadcasting kept the same format but under a new name as "La Ranchera 106.7".
-Liberman uses the "La Ranchera" name for other Classic Regional Mexican stations in its portfolio.
-From the time of the rebranding until 2018 and again in September 2019, KZZA simulcasts with its AM sister station KZMP 1540 AM.
+From the time of the rebranding until 2018 and again in September 2019, KZZA was simulcast on KZMP 1540 AM until it was sold in May 2023.